 Diversification led to several species of Archaeopteris.
 Occurring in large numbers on every continent, they colonised floodplains and coastal areas on a global scale.
 Along with the much less widespread Eospermatopteris they created the first forests.
 Forests ceased on this scale in the wake of events causing mass extinctions at the end of the Devonian and did not recur until well into the Carboniferous, when several new woody-tree genera of uncertain affinity appeared.

-Lycopsid is the name for clubmosses (lycopods) and related forms.
+Lycopsid is the name for lycopods (clubmosses) and related forms.
 The informal name refers to their moss-like appearance, though they are not true mosses, and to the club-shaped sporophyll clusters at the tips of their tiny branches.
 (A sporophyll is a leaf which bears the capsule in which spores develop, called a sporangium.)
 Only a few lycopod genera exist today, and they look diminutive compared to their largest forebears.

 Lycopsids are distinguishable by their sporophylls and their spirally arranged microphylls (spine-like leaves with just one vein).
-The oldest known lycopsid is Baragwanathia, which we have already come across in Colonising wetlands.
+The oldest known lycopsid is Baragwanathia, which we came across in Colonising wetlands.
 It first appeared in the Late Silurian and survived into the Early Devonian.
 Its leaves were separate from the sporangia and not fully veined.
 Another Early Devonian lycopod, Drepanophycus, is almost indistinguishable from the still extant shining clubmoss, Huperzia lucidula, a rare case of stasis through the group’s entire record.

 Within the lycopsids were the Protolepidodendrales, a widespread order whose leaf-tips were forked.
 Some grew to a height of 50 cm or more.
 They may have been ancestral to the arborescent (tree-forming) lycopods of the Late Devonian and Carboniferous.

 Arborescent lycopods differed most notably from that group in having a bipolar shoot system (with branches growing upward and roots downward) and growing erect rather than along the ground.
 In these respects the Middle Devonian Longostachys has something of an intermediate character.
 Although only 1.5 metres tall, it had a slender trunk that branched at the top to form a crown of narrow branches and terminal cones.
 At the base it had downward-branching roots.
-However, arborescent lycopods also had rootlets that grew perpendicularly and radially off the rooting organs, like the hairs of a bottlebrush.
+Arborescent lycopods also had rootlets that grew perpendicularly and radially off the rooting organs, like the hairs of a bottlebrush.
 How they evolved remains a mystery, for their appearance in the record is abrupt (Gensel & Berry 2001).

 Their rooting systems, called stigmaria, were designed to float.
 They supported the lightly-built trees by splaying out horizontally, and the collapsed state of the fossils (or sediment infill where not collapsed) shows they were hollow and immersed in water.
 Spiky appendages radiated around they were the stigmaria in every direction.
 From time to time shed and left scars, just like the leaves.
 Not having an anchoring function, they probably photosynthesised like the leaves.
 The stigmaria cannot, as usually assumed, have been rooted in “seat earths” beneath the coals.
 The clays, sandstones and even limestones of the underlying sediments accumulated before the floating forests sank.